Running Conditioning Exercises

 The muscles of your neck, back, shoulders and arms work to hold your body in an optimal running position--head up, chest open, elbows bent, shoulders relaxed and arms swinging.
 If your upper body muscles do not have sufficient endurance and strength, your running performance will suffer.
 Do one upper body workout per week including flat bench presses, standing cable rows, shoulder presses, biceps dumbbell curls, triceps dips and dumbbell shrugs.
 Complete two to three sets of 12 to 15 repetitions per exercise.

 Standing lower body conditioning exercises are more effective in improving your performance than leg exercises done sitting down.
 Dumbbell and barbell exercises also activate your core to maintain your balance, similar to running.
 Perform a lower body workout once a week including barbell back squats, walking dumbbell lunges, one-leg dumbbell dead lifts and step-ups on a bench.
 Do two to three sets of up to 12 reps per exercise.
-Strength training improves your running speed because it increases your muscular power, according to a 2010 article by Jason Karp, Ph.D., published by the National Strength and Conditioning Association.
+Strength training improves your running speed because it increases your muscular power, according to an article by Jason Karp, Ph.D., published by the National Strength and Conditioning Association.

 Abdominal and Lower Back